-The LIBERTY-CD was a randomized, double-blind, placebo-controlled, phase III, trial designed to assess the superiority of infliximab SC (120 mg) administered every 2 weeks over placebo in adult patients (18 to 75 years) with moderately to severely active CD, that had an inadequate response to conventional therapy.
-The LIBERTY-CD trial consisted of an induction phase, where enrolled patients received 5 mg/kg doses of infliximab intravenously; a maintenance phase, which consisted of patients that had no safety concerns and were considered clinical responders before week 10, randomized in a 2:1 ratio to receive infliximab SC or placebo as maintenance treatment for up to 54 weeks; and an extension study phase, consisting of patients who had completed treatment at week 54 in both arms that were administered open-label infliximab SC for up to week 102.
+LIBERTY-CD was a randomized, double-blind, placebo-controlled, phase III trial designed to assess the superiority of infliximab SC (120 mg) administered every 2 weeks over placebo in adults (18 to 75 years) with moderately to severely active CD whose disease had an inadequate response to conventional therapy.
+The LIBERTY-CD trial consisted of an induction phase, where enrolled patients received 5 mg/kg doses of infliximab intravenously; a maintenance phase, which consisted of patients who had no safety concerns and were considered clinical responders before week 10, randomized in a 2:1 ratio to receive infliximab SC or placebo as maintenance treatment for up to 54 weeks; and an extension study phase, which consisted of patients who had completed treatment at week 54 in both arms who were administered open-label infliximab SC for up to week 102.
 The extension phase is ongoing.

-The co-primary objectives of LIBERTY-CD trial were clinical remission (based on CDAI) and endoscopic response based on central SES-CD.
-Key secondary endpoints were CDAI-100 response, clinical remission based on abdominal pain and stool frequency, endoscopic remission based on central SES-CD, and corticosteroid-free remission at Week 54.
-Health-related quality of life, another secondary outcome, was measured using the short inflammatory bowel disease questionnaire (SIBDQ), the patient global scale, and the visual analogue scale (VAS) for local site pain assessment.
+The coprimary objectives of the LIBERTY-CD trial were clinical remission (based on CDAI) and endoscopic response based on central SES-CD.
+Key secondary end points were CDAI-100 response, clinical remission based on abdominal pain and stool frequency, endoscopic remission based on central SES-CD, and corticosteroid-free remission at week 54.
+HRQoL, another secondary outcome, was measured using the short inflammatory bowel disease questionnaire (SIBDQ), the patient global scale, and the visual analogue scale (VAS) for local site pain assessment.
 Baseline characteristics were generally well balanced between the 2 treatment groups in the trial.
-Majority of patients were white, males, mean age ranged between 32 to 36 years across the 2 groups.
+The majority of patients were white and male, and the mean age ranged between 32 and 36 years across the 2 groups.

-Study 1.6 (n= 131) was an open-label, parallel-group, phase I, randomized trial comparing pharmacokinetic (PK) parameters, efficacy, and safety of infliximab 5mg/kg IV administered every 8 weeks versus infliximab SC 120 mg or 240 mg, administered every

-2 weeks in adult patients (18 to 75 years) with active UC and CD.
-The study had two parts, part 1 was a PK study designed to find the optimal dose of REMSIMATM SC and has not been include in this report.
-Part 2 of the study evaluated a PK outcome, as primary end point (C{trough, week22}) and clinical efficacy endpoints as secondary outcomes (CDAI-70 and 100 response, clinical remission, endoscopic response, clinical response [based on total Mayo and partial score]), mucosal healing and SIBDQ scores.
-Patients in the infliximab IV arm received IV infliximab up to week 22 and switched to infliximab SC by Week 30 and continued up to Week 54.
-Baseline characteristics were generally well balanced between the 2 treatment groups in the trial; most patients were white, males, and mean age between 35 and 36 years across the 2 groups.
+Study 1.6 (n = 131) was an open-label, parallel-group, phase I, randomized trial comparing the pharmacokinetic (PK) parameters, efficacy, and safety of infliximab 5 mg/kg IV administered every 8 weeks versus infliximab SC 120 mg or 240 mg administered every 2 weeks in adults (aged 18 to 75 years) with active UC and CD.
+The study had 2 parts, part 1 was a PK study designed to find the optimal dose of Remsima SC and has not been include in this report.
+Part 2 evaluated a PK outcome as a primary end point (trough concentration [C{trough, week22}]) and clinical efficacy end points as secondary outcomes (CDAI-70 and CDAI-100 response, clinical remission, endoscopic response, clinical response [based on total and partial Mayo scores], mucosal healing and SIBDQ scores).
+Patients in the infliximab IV arm received IV infliximab up to week 22 and switched to infliximab SC by week 30 and continued up to week 54.
+Baseline characteristics were generally well balanced between the 2 treatment groups in the trial; most patients were white and male, and the mean age ranged between 35 and 36 years across the 2 groups.